bwente/MMM-Neko/README.md

 pause gates, duplicate-loop prevention, repeated starts, and cleanup.
 GitHub Actions runs these checks on Node 20, 22, and 24 and verifies reproducible sprites.
 No dependencies are needed for these checks.

-For the optional real-browser check, run an ordinary MagicMirror server at `http://localhost:8097` with `clock`, `helloworld`, and the default Neko entry.
-Make Playwright available in a separate development environment, install its Chromium browser, and run `node scripts/browser-check.js` (set `MM_URL` for a different local port).
-It captures `docs/screenshot.png` and tests a temporary button under the overlay.
-It does not modify the MagicMirror configuration.

 See [validation details](docs/VALIDATION.md) for the actual tested environment and remaining limits.
 The `requiresVersion` guard is 2.25.0; that older version